 Partnership for Affordable Content

-We help faculty and instructors as they think broadly and creatively about what might make their course materials better.
-University of Minnesota - Twin Cities faculty and instructors are invited to apply for a Partnership for Affordable Content grant to support the transition to and implementation of new curricular readings and resources.
+We help faculty and instructors as they think broadly and creatively about how to make their course materials better.
+University of Minnesota Twin Cities faculty and instructors can apply for a Partnership for Affordable Content grant to support the transition to, and implementation of, new readings and resources.

-Librarians are available to collaborate on the development of proposals; they can share expertise in copyright, licensing, Open Access, course management software and tools, electronic reserves, and multimedia resources to be used in course offerings.
+Librarians can collaborate on the development of proposals, share expertise in copyright, licensing, Open Access, course management software and tools, electronic reserves, and multimedia resources to be used in course offerings.

-Deadline for Proposals:
+Deadline for proposals

 - Full name(s)

 - Course, including number, title, number of students, current textbook or other course materials and their costs

 Provide a narrative of 500 words or less to describe your proposed alternative to a commercial textbook or other course materials.
 Include: